Hallelujah (Leonard Cohen song): Alexandra Burke

-Alexandra Burke, the winner of the fifth series of the reality television show The X Factor, released a condensed cover version of the song as a prize for her victory.
+On the 13 December 2008 finale, for the fifth series of the reality television show The X Factor, head-to-head finalists Alexandra Burke and group JLS each performed it as their final song before the winner's vote.
+Burke was voted the overall winner, and her condensed cover version of the song was immediately recorded and released as a prize for her victory.
 It reached Christmas number one on the UK Singles Chart on 21 December 2008.

+Burke herself was not initially enamoured with the choice of song, saying "It just didn't do anything for me" and "I could not see a way to put my twist on it."
+After finding a way to perform it to her liking, however, she later realised "what a smart choice of song Simon Cowell made by picking Hallelujah.
+He managed to judge the mood and has selected the song of the year.
+I have grown to love it.
+Everyone seems to love it.”

 Chart battle with other versions

 The release of Burke's cover created interest in the previous versions of the song, including a Buckley fan campaign to take Buckley's cover to the top of the Christmas chart and therefore deny Burke the top spot.
 The campaign was fuelled by Buckley fans' dislike of The X Factor's commercialism and the song's arrangement, as well as their desire to introduce younger people to Buckley's version.
-Burke herself was not enamoured of the choice of song, remarking: "It just didn't do anything for me."

 Commercial performance

 Burke's version broke a European sales record after selling more than 105,000 digital downloads in just one day, breaking the previous record set by Leona Lewis.
-The song sold 576,000 copies in its first week, becoming the fastest-selling single released by a woman in the United Kingdom and the 2008 Christmas number one, while Buckley's cover charted at number two and Cohen's original version at number 36.
+The song sold 576,000 copies in its first week, becoming the fastest-selling single released by a woman in the United Kingdom and the 2008 Christmas number one, while Buckley's cover charted at number two and Cohen's original version at number 36 on the same chart.

 On 28 December 2008, the UK Singles Chart listed Burke's version as the biggest-selling single of the year, with NME announcing sales of more than one million copies since its release.
 This also made Burke the first ever female British artist to have a million-selling single in the UK.
 It has sold 1.330 million as of August 2016, making it the biggest-selling X Factor winner's single to date.